conradklek/conradklek/README.md

 # 👋 Hello, I'm [Conrad Klek](https://conradklek.github.io)!
 > Software engineer based in Chicago, Illinois.
 I recently graduated from BloomTech with a certification in full-stack web development.
 In my self-motivated projects I’ve focused on making coding more accessible and user-friendly, while expanding the capabilities of the web.
-While I’m formittable at many front & back end languages, I’m especially proficient in Svelte/Kit and would love to implement it wherever I can.
+While I’m formidable at many front & back end languages, I’m especially proficient in Svelte/Kit and would love to implement it wherever I can.
 Prior to software development, I studied and received a BFA in Graphic Design, giving me a strong understanding of UI/UX and front-end development.

 <br />